Charmed MongoDB

 22.04

-Enable Security in your MongoDB deployment
+Enable security in your MongoDB deployment

 Configure TLS

-juju deploy tls-certificates-operator --channel=edge
+juju deploy self-signed-certificates

 Model Controller Cloud/Region Version SLA Timestamp

-tutorial overlord localhost/localhost 2.9.37 unsupported 09:24:12Z
+tutorial overlord localhost/localhost 3.4.0 unsupported 09:35:14+01:00

 App Version Status Scale Charm Channel Rev Exposed Message